spacepy/dbprocessing/docs/developer/pull_requests.rst

 Our experience has been that using the github interface to suggest line-by-line diffs doesn't work very well; line-by-line comments are fine (and helpful!)

+You can request a specific reviewer, but are not required to.

 The review will mostly evaluate whether the PR checklist has been met, all tests pass, and the contribution meets requirements in the :doc:`index`.